 Over-the-counter pain relievers are a modern invention, but before they were available people relied on many different herbs to bring comfort during injury and illness.
-This article looks at twelve traditional pain relieving herbs and how herbalists approached their use.
+This article looks at twelve traditional herbs that ease pain and how herbalists approached their use.
 Many of these herbs have full profiles in our online learning resource, The Herbarium, and we’ve included several excerpts below to help illustrate these amazing herbs.

-Many traditional pain relieving herbs have a long historic record of safe use, but some of the herbs included below should not be used during pregnancy or have other contraindications.
+Many traditional herbs that ease pain have a long historic record of safe use, but some of the herbs included below should not be used during pregnancy or have other contraindications.
 If you are interested in incorporating herbs like the ones listed below into your wellness routines, please consult with your doctor or a qualified herbalist to determine what is best for your individual situation.

 1. Black Cohosh